viddler/Examples/README.md

 * multiple.php : How to extract all the thumbnails associated to a particular video ID

 To read the published article about this example, please click [here](http://blog.viddler.com/phpfunk/multiple-thumbnails/).

+### VAPI

+Multiple files that will show you working examples for different embed codes using our vapi.js library.
+Please click [here](http://developers.viddler.com/documentation/chromeless/) for documentation.